Frequently Asked Questions

-This is dependent on a number of factors and all children are different.
+- This is dependent on a number of factors and all children are different.
 Extra swimming away from the lessons usually helps a child develop greater confidence and gives them the chance to practise the skills taught.
-Swimming lessons need to be supplemented by regular visits to a pool away from the lessons at least once every weekend to practise.
-So get involved with your child's swimming by making a trip to your local pool part of the families recreation time.
+Swimming lessons need to be supplemented by regular visits to a pool away from the lessons.
+Get involved with your child's swimming by making a trip to your local pool as part of the families' recreation time.

 What if I believe my child is too advanced for their class?

 - During the first lesson the teacher will usually assess your child’s ability.
 The teacher will inform the pool staff if your child is not suitable for the lesson, and we will move them to a different level.
 Wherever possible we will try and keep them to the same day and time.

 - All our swimmers receive an individual report from their teacher at the end of each term.
 The report will contain details of their progress plus specific points they need to work on to move up to a higher class.